Updated January 22, 2023

-Though a DUI may not completely ruin your life, it can make it difficult to earn a living.
-In addition to possibly paying up to $2,000 in fines, defendants face legal expenses and the costs to retain expert witnesses.
+Though a DUI may not completely ruin your life, it can make it difficult to earn a living if you don’t know how to successful deal with the situation.
+In addition to possibly paying up to $2,000 in fines for a first offense conviction in total, defendants face legal expenses and the costs to retain expert witnesses, if necessary.
 Financial strain may not end with the conclusion of a DUI case.
 Depending on their careers, individuals charged with DUI or DWI may have trouble obtaining new employment.

 People who drive school buses or commercial vehicles may not be able to resume their careers after being charged with DUI.
 Just one drunk or drugged driving charge can put these jobs permanently off-limits.
 Outside sales representatives may also find it difficult to obtain employment because their car insurance companies may make rates unaffordable or even cancel their policies.
 If the employer provides the vehicle and auto insurance coverage, these individuals will probably not qualify for employment.